xuke1991/MobileCrimeTrackingSystem/README.md

  2. Using smart phones to collect infomation on crime scene and upload it to the sever.

- 3.Using GPS to locate the client or request the position of a certain address.
+ 3. Using GPS to locate the client or request the position of a certain address.

 Package name and descriptions: